Kershaw fans 11, Dodgers top Miami 9-6 for 3rd straight win

+“Wasn’t great today,” the Dodgers’ longtime ace said.
+“Not a lot of positives.
+When your team gives you that much of a lead, you’ve got to do your best to not give up that many runs and save your bullpen as best you can.”

+After fumbling and stumbling through the past 3 1/2 weeks, the Dodgers are emerging from their lengthy spring swoon and looking like defending champions again — raising both their play and their standards back to their usual heights.

-LOS ANGELES (AP) — Max Muncy hit a three-run homer during the Dodgers’ eight-run second inning, and Clayton Kershaw racked up a season-high 11 strikeouts in Los Angeles’ 9-6 victory over the Miami Marlins on Friday night.
+Max Muncy hit a three-run homer during an eight-run second inning and Kershaw racked up a season high for strikeouts in Los Angeles’ 9-6 victory over the Miami Marlins on Friday night.

-Mookie Betts and Austin Barnes had RBI doubles for the defending World Series champions, who appear to be coming out of their three-week tailspin.
-Los Angeles has won three straight and four of five after jumping to an early 8-0 lead and hanging on after the Marlins scored five runs on Kershaw.
+Muncy homered in his third straight game, while Mookie Betts and Austin Barnes had RBI doubles for the Dodgers.
+They have won three straight and four of five after jumping to an early 8-0 lead and hanging on after the Marlins tagged Kershaw for five runs.

+“I think we’re just getting back to ourselves,” Muncy said.
+“I always say one of the things we do great is take it one game at a time.
+When the losses started piling up, we weren’t doing that.
+We were thinking about games in the past.
+We were trying to look ahead.
+We weren’t doing the things mentally that we’re doing good now.”

 Los Angeles lost 15 of 20 after its 13-2 start to the season, but the Dodgers have opened a nine-game homestand with their first three-game win streak in four weeks.
 All nine starters got a hit in the series opener against Miami.

-Kershaw (6-3) won for the sixth time in eight starts despite yielding a season high-tying five earned runs over six innings.
-Kershaw also contributed an RBI single and scored during the Dodgers’ impressive second inning, which included six consecutive hits.
+Kershaw (6-3) won for the sixth time in eight starts despite matching his season high for earned runs allowed.
+He also contributed an RBI single and scored during the Dodgers’ impressive second inning.

+“We still have a good ballclub,” manager Dave Roberts said.
+“We had one a week ago, but we’re just finding ways to win.”

 Adam Duvall hit a three-run homer and Garrett Cooper drove in two runs for the Marlins, who have lost three straight and five of seven.